0foo/nickk.info/_posts/2023-11-16-api-limits.md

 layout: article
 ---

-*( Note: this is purely for experimentation and learning.
+*( Note: this post is purely for experimentation and learning purposes.
 Sites rate limit specifically to avoid data collection, becaue their data is propietary and core to their business.
 Additionally, on smaller sites especially, boundless scraping can DDOS the site or cause expensive resource utilization.
-Please respect a web site's rate limits. )*
+Please respect a web site's wishes. )*
 <br/>

 Most websites have API request limits __based on IP__ which make scraping or bulk data collection on their sites prohibitive.